-Shaheen, Susan, Adam Cohen (2012).
+Shaheen, Susan, and Adam Cohen (2013).
 “Innovative Mobility Carsharing Outlook: Carsharing Market Overview, Analysis, and Trends."

 By the year 2030, the number of people over the age of 65 in the United States is expected to reach 57 million.
 The Baby Boomer population tends to drive more kilometers annually than previous generations, have wider interests, and will likely be active and healthy well past retirement.
 This paper examines an electric vehicle (EV) carsharing (short-term vehicle access) service as an alternative to private vehicle ownership for older adults living in a gated community.
 Research was conducted between Winter 2009 and Spring 2011.

 Shaheen, Susan, Lauren Cano, and Madonna Camel (2012).
 “Electric Vehicle Carsharing in a Senior Adult Community in the San Francisco Bay Area.”

 As an innovative mobility solution, there has been significant interest and activity in shared-use vehicle systems.
 Shared-use vehicle systems (i.e., carsharing, station cars) consist of a fleet of vehicles that are used by several different individuals throughout the day.
 Shared-use vehicles offer the convenience of a private automobile and more flexibility than public transportation alone.
 In recent years, varying degrees of intelligent transportation system technologies have been applied to shared-used systems, providing better manageability and customer service.

 Due to increases in congestion, transportation costs, and associated environmental impacts, a variety of new enhanced transit strategies are being investigated worldwide.
 The transit-oriented development (TOD) concept is a key area where several enhanced transit strategies can be implemented.
 TODs integrate transit, residential, retail and/or commercial entities into a compact, pedestrian-friendly community, thereby reducing private car usage and increasing transit use.